Why Astrologers Say Your Dreams Are *So* Trippy During a Full Moon

-According to dream decoders and expert astrologers, dreams that occur on a full moon can help us to tap into our subconsciousness, allowing for personal revelations of massive proportions.
-And they can also just bring to mind the kind of fantastical or just downright strange imagery you don't see on an average night, thanks to the ways in which a full moon can mess with your sleep.
+According to dream decoders and expert astrologers, dreams that occur on a full moon can help us tap into our subconsciousness, allowing for personal revelations of massive proportions.
+They can also bring to mind the kind of fantastical or just downright strange imagery you don't see on an average night, thanks to the ways in which a full moon can mess with your sleep.
 Below, you'll find answers to all your questions about how the moon actually impacts our sleep and dreams, and how you can make the most of your full moon dreams, whatever they might reveal.

 How does the lunar cycle affect our sleep?

-As our moon orbits earth, it reflects sunlight.
+As our moon orbits Earth, it reflects sunlight.
 At certain times, the moon is fully illuminated by the sun (that's a full moon); at other times, it’s only partially illuminated (waxing and waning moons); and at still other times, the moon appears fully dark (new moon).
 That full lunar cycle takes roughly 29.5 days.
 Because our moon rotates at the same rate as the Earth, we’ve only ever been able to see one side of it—hence the common phrase "the dark side of the moon."

 Though there isn't definitive evidence that the different moon phases, including the full moon, have an effect on our sleep and dreams, a few studies do suggest an association: Full moons may lead to less or disrupted sleep1, which could send our dreams off the rails.

 In particular, one 2021 study analyzing the effect of the lunar cycle on sleep in participants with varying access to artificial light found that, across the board, people fell asleep later and slept for fewer hours on the nights leading up to a full moon2—when moonlight is brightest in the hours after dusk.
-And researchers hypothesized that the reason why might have to do with the literal effect of moonlight on suppressing melatonin release (the same reason sleep doctors will tell you not to look at your bright phone screen at night), as well as an evolutionary adaptation: Our ancestors who didn't have electrical light would use those brighter evening hours to get more things done, and we're still following in their footsteps.
+Researchers hypothesized that the reason why might have to do with the literal effect of moonlight on suppressing melatonin release (the same reason sleep doctors will tell you not to look at your bright phone screen at night), as well as an evolutionary adaptation: Our ancestors who didn't have electrical light would use those brighter evening hours to get more things done, and we're still following in their footsteps.

 By a similar token, it may also just be the case that our circadian rhythm is intertwined with the lunar cycle for evolutionary reasons, in a way that naturally affects our sleep.
-In a 2013 study conducted in a laboratory (meaning, the people had no exposure to changes in moonlight or time cues), participants' deep sleep decreased by 30 percent and overall nightly sleep duration dropped by 20 minutes around the full moon3... for reasons that aren't quite understood.
+In a 2013 study conducted in a laboratory (meaning, the people had no exposure to changes in moonlight or time cues), participants' deep sleep decreased by 30 percent, and overall nightly sleep duration dropped by 20 minutes around the full moon3... for reasons that aren't quite understood.
 And so long as the full moon is interfering with our sleep, it follows that our dreams could get wonky, too; after all sleep loss is a known contributor to super-intense dreams.

 How do full moons affect dreams?